New Zealand truly is a paradise for motorcycle riders. I recently rode the north island and it was superb.

 An unbelievable day of riding.

 Day three I was riding out of the motel and things felt odd.
-Stopped in driveway and saw the rear tyre was low in air.
+Stopped in driveway and saw the rear tyre was flat.
 I decided since the tyre was not totally deflated to ride into town.
 Just crept in at about 15kph on side of road and pumped the tyre up and tried to find anything sticking out or hear any air leaking but could not find either.
 I purchased a can of that tyre inflation stuff and I also had my own puncture repair kit and compressed air with me so just decided to see how I go.

 My route was to Taumaarunui via a couple of nice roads.
 The country has been in a drought and the normally green land was a straw yellow and brown.
 Every night the tv news talked about water restrictions and messages that rain might come soon.
 I was hopeful that it would not be too soon but I was outnumbered by the rain dancing locals.
 However the ride south from Gisborne was dry and through some lovely hill country.